 Under IAS 17 the direct costs attributed in negotiating and arranging the operating leases have been added to the carrying amount of the leased asset and recognised as an expense over the lease term.
-The costs have been allocated to each Aircraft based on the proportional cost of the Asset.
+The costs have been allocated to each aircraft based on the proportional cost of the aircraft / assets.